 I Incomplete.
 An incomplete may be given only when the student has been in attendance, has done satisfactory work to within two weeks of the end of the quarter, and has furnished proof satisfactory to the instructor that the work cannot be completed, because of illness or other circumstances beyond the student's control.

-To obtain credit for the course, a student must successfully complete the work by the last day of the next quarter in residence.
-This rule may be waived by the dean of the college in which the course is offered.
+To obtain credit for the course, a student must successfully complete the work and the instructor must submit a grade.
 In no case may an incomplete be converted into a passing grade after a lapse of two years or more.
 An incomplete received by a graduate student does not automatically convert to a grade of 0.0, but will remain a permanent part of the student's record.